MKamil99/Pogodynka/README.md

 First button allows user to **enter the name of the city** and get its weather data.
 If given city name doesn't exist in OpenWeatherMap database, the application will show a **snackbar** with appropriate information.
 Snackbars can also pop up if user tries to get the data without internet connection.
 Second button is used to get weather data by current location.
 This option requires enabling GPS signal
-(and permission to use it), so if it is disabled, again, aprropriate snackbar will be displayed.
+(and permission to use it), so if it is disabled, again, appropriate snackbar will be displayed.
 The last button is responsible for
 **changing display mode** from Standard to Senior and inversly.
 Each of these three features is represented by **Material Design Dialog**.

 <p align="center">